Bionif92/Cursos-de-Programacion/Javascript.md

 ### Understanding CORS issues (Cross Origin Resource Sharing)

-Browsers block requests to other domains:
+Browsers block requests to other domains, only from same domain are no blocked:

 ```html
 // domain1.com